 Another Hugley popular attraction is the Shakespeare in the Park plays that are put on most nights throughout the summer.
 These fantastic open-air shows are a real culture hit and have become almost cult-like and a real must-see.
 They are no Amateur hour performances either with many of the shows and actors ending up on Broadway.

 Incredibly this MUST-SEE cultural phenomenon is completely free.
 However the first come first served tickets are fairly hard to come by.
 There is a warning on the Shakespeare in the Parks website page explaining how to get tickets that tickets are handed out from 12 PM but suggests you get there early but warns the park does not open until 6 AM.
 This means that might actually be a good time to join the queue, 6 HOURS before the handout begins!

 The reality is you do not need to be there that early, an 8/9 AM start to your queue should be enough on most days and the queueing is as much a part of the experience as the show.
 There are a few other ways to get in such as the digital and in-person lottery or the borough distribution.
 But as a tourist, your best bet is in the queue.

 14 – Museums

-Many of the Cities best Museums line the Park or are found within in it.
-The World Famous Metropolitan Museum of Art is within the Park Boundary, while, the American Museum of Natural history, the Guggenheim, the Met Breuer, the Frick Collection and many more are on the boundary roads of the park.
-We added the museums as the last on our list as we are not sure they really count as a “thing to do in the Park” or not.
+Many of the City’s best Museums line the Park or are found within it.
+The World Famous Metropolitan Museum of Art is within the Park Boundary, while, the American Museum of Natural history, the Guggenheim, the Met Breuer, the Frick Collection, and many more are on the boundary roads of the park.
+We added the museums as the last on our list as we are not sure if they really count as a “thing to do in the Park” or not.
 They are all Top Attractions but deserve recognition themselves…See our Museum post here for more info on the Museums